 How does the programme work?

-The Researching Holistic Approaches to Agroecology course is delivered in the format of modules.
+The Researching Holistic Agroecology course is delivered in the format of modules.
 Content for each module is made available to students on the Crossfields VLE (Virtual Learning Environment).
-A student undertaking the postgraduate diploma will complete the following modules:
+A student undertaking the postgraduate certificate will complete the following modules:

 - Holistic Science